Romulo-Meirelles/AOBScan.CheatEngine.Memory/README.md

 # AOBScan.CheatEngine.Memory
-created to explore items in memory and edit them using the Windows API.
+Created to explore items in memory and edit them using the Windows API.
 You can also scan AOB scan address list and replace them with other arrays.
 You can use it freely and spontaneously.

 # ![Logo](https://raw.githubusercontent.com/Romulo-Meirelles/AOBScan.CheatEngine.Memory/main/Pictures/Memory.png)
    AOBScan CheatEngine - (.NetFramework | .NetStandard | .NetCore)